CodeMachine0121/EthereumWallet_GATT_HPS/README.md

 Using GATT HTTP Proxy Service to do some request

-base on bleno module :  https://github.com/Adam-Langley/pybleno
+base on bleno module :  <a href="https://github.com/Adam-Langley/pybleno">python3-bleno</a>

 run main.py to start application